ABI-Software/MAPcore-Documentation/source/DataViewer.rst

 Large Datasets
 --------------

-Used to navigate larger datasets, it has search capability to plot desired channels
+This mode is used to navigate larger datasets.
+It has search capability to plot the desired channels.

 .. figure:: _images/viewmode.png
    :figwidth: 95%